-The Rule Of Plain Meaningthe plain rule of meaning
+The Rule Of Plain Meaning

 The insurer and the insured are bound by the plain and unambiguous terms of the insurance contract.
 In construing a contract, a court first “determine[s] if the instrument’s language is clear and unambiguous.”
 “If the language is unambiguous, the court simply enforces the contract according to the terms, and looks to the contract alone for the meaning.”